Eisa01/mpv-scripts/README.md

 SmartCopyPaste is a script for mpv media player, the script adds a very smart copy paste experience to mpv.
 It gives mpv the ability to load videos simply by pasting them into mpv.
 As for copying,  pressing [ctrl]+[c] on a video, copies the video path and its time to clipboard, which enables paste to resume or to access video with the copied time by pasting.
 The **II** version contain additional features which saves your clipboard into a log file.
 The log adds the option to paste at any time even if clipboard was overwritten or cleared.

 Basically, copying a video will bookmark the video and time, while pasting will access the bookmark.
-To use it, download *`SmartCopyPaste-II.lua`* file into your `mpv/scripts/` directory.
+For installation, download *`SmartCopyPaste-II.lua`* file into your `mpv/scripts/` directory.
 ### SmartCopyPaste-II Features and Usage Guide
 - **Features**
 	- **Save Clipboard to a Log File:** The copies from mpv, and the pastes into mpv will be kept in a log file located in `%APPDATA%\mpv\mpvClipboard.log`.